-Edit as Appropriate: Equipment: For the equipment performance obligation, a significant amount of the cost is in raw materials.
+Edit as Appropriate: Tooling: For the tooling performance obligation, a significant amount of the cost is in raw materials.
 Acquisition of the raw materials isn't an accurate measure of the Company's progress.
 Therefore, another input measure will be used.
 For the Company, labor hours best reflects the progress.
 Revenue will be recognized in proportion to the number of labor hours expected to date to the estimate of total labor hours expected for the build.